feadoor/advent-of-code-2019/README.md

 The Haskell solutions are written after I have a working Python solution, so they have the advantage of not having any code written until I already understand the problem and its solution quite well.
-They have the disadvantage of beign written by someone who isn't very good at Haskell.
+They have the disadvantage of being written by someone who isn't very good at Haskell.

 To run a Haskell solution, make sure that you have `cabal` installed and run `cabal run DayXX` from the `haskell` subdirectory of this repository.